 - Good format

 The right Meta description format is one that can be read in a natural way but also utilises those keywords that the page is targeting.
 A good format can also impact a page’s CTR on Google, which can boost its ranking.

 The title of your pages is something that search engines take into consideration.
 Having a keyword-driven title will definitely help your SEO efforts.
 The most important thing to consider is search engines rate the relevancy of your title and links based on their syntax – going left to right.
 That is to say, keywords in your title found at the beginning (to the left) will be given more weight than those at the end (towards the end).

 Using MintTwist as an example, here are two titles:

 – ‘Web Design London – MintTwist’

 Once your website has been fully optimised, the next step is to build links.
 You can do this in numerous ways and it will hopefully happen naturally over time as people link to your website for X number of reasons.
-However you can also build links manually.
+However, you can also build links manually.
 Ways to do this include article writing, guest blogging and social media networking.
-However, this takes up sometime and you may want to outsource it to a web marketing or a Seo agency.
+However, this takes up some time and you may want to outsource it to a web marketing or an SEO agency.